 6.52.2 Guidance to Language Users

-Follow the mitigation mechanisms of subclause 6.52.5 of TR 24772-1.
+Follow the mitigation mechanisms of ISO/IEC TR 24772-1 subclause 6.52.5.

 6.53 Provision of Inherently Unsafe Operations [SKL]

 6.53.1 Applicability to language

 In recognition of the occasional need to step outside the type system or to perform “risky” operations, SPARK provides clearly identified language features to do so.
 Examples include the generic Unchecked_Conversion for unsafe type-conversions and mechanisms to implement unit bodies outside of SPARK (in Ada).